oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 A trigger definition defines the event, condition and action that is used to “trigger” a policy with which it is associated.

-####

->  author="Matt Rutkowski" date="2017-09-26T11:38:00Z"
->
-> RECALL; Policy type defn were to be consumed by a “Policy Engine” that would create events on a known event monitoring service.
-We need to create diagram and explain the event-condition-action flow of policy (defn.)
+#### <span class="comment-start" id="1181" author="Matt Rutkowski" date="2017-09-26T11:38:00Z">RECALL; Policy type defn were to be consumed by a “Policy Engine” that would create events on a known event monitoring service.
+We need to create diagram and explain the event-condition-action flow of policy (defn.)</span>Keynames<span class="comment-end" id="1181"></span>

-Keynames<span class="comment-end" id="1181"></span>

 The following is the list of recognized keynames for a TOSCA trigger
 definition: